-Auto dealerships receive thousands of calls daily from customers interested in sales, service, vendors and jobseekers.
-With so many calls, it is very important for auto dealers tounderst and the intent of these calls to provide positive customer experiences that ensure customer satisfaction, deeper customer engagement to boost sales and revenue, and optimum allocation of agents or customer service representatives across the business.
-In this paper, we define the problem of customer phone call intent as a multi-class classification problem stemming from the large database of recorded phone call transcripts.
-To solve this problem, we develop a convolutional neural network (CNN)-based supervised learning model to classify the customer calls into four intent categories: sales, service, vendor or jobseeker.
-Experimental results show that with the thrust of our scalable data labeling method to provide sufficient training data, the CNN-based predictive model performs very well on long text classification according to tests that measure the model's quantitative metrics of F1-Score, precision, recall, and accuracy.
+Auto dealerships can receive thousands of inbound customer calls daily for a variety of reasons, or intents, including sales, service, vendor inquires, and job seeking.
+Given the high volume of calls, it is very important for auto dealers to precisely understand the intent of these calls to provide positive customer experiences.
+Positive interactions can ensure customer satisfaction and deeper customer engagement leading to a boost in sales and revenue, and even the optimum allocation of agents or customer service representatives across the business.
+In this paper, we define the problem of customer phone call intent as a multi-class classification problem stemming from the massive data set of recorded phone call transcripts.
+To tackle this problem, we develop a convolutional neural network (CNN)-based supervised learning model for semantic text analysis to classify customer calls into four intent categories: sales, service, vendor and jobseeker.
+Experimental results show that with the ability of our scalable data labeling method to provide sufficient training data, our CNN-based predictive model performs very well on long-transcript text classification, according to the model's quantitative metrics of F1-Score, precision, recall and accuracy on the testing data.